 The Danish-German border region is abundant with churches that today serve as popular tourist attractions, primarily because of the beautiful architecture and religious significance of the buildings with the history of the Danish.

-- Subtleties of light (12 photos)
+- Blue Sky (12 photos)

 - Vivre avec des ombres (29 photos)